kaqiinono/progress/README.md

 ## License

-rc-progress is released under the MIT license.
+rc-progress-extend is released under the MIT license.